sogis/oereb-gretljobs/README.md

 Start two DBs ("oereb" and "edit"), import data required for the data transformation (the so called legal basis data and some more files) into the "oereb" DB, and import demo data into the "edit" DB.

-**TODO:** Ist das immer noch so?!
-Wahrscheinlich wegen geschützten Daten im Thema?!
-XTF files that are not available on https://github.com/sogis-oereb/oereb-gretljobs should be directly exported from the database into the GRETL-Job directory (development_dbs):
+XTF files that are not available in this repo should be directly exported from the database into the GRETL-Job directory (development_dbs):

 Denkmalschutz:
 ```